 A new roof can be prohibitively expensive for many homeowners.
 In the United States, a new roof costs just over $7,000 on average, but it can cost up to $30,000 if your house’s roof is made from expensive materials, is particularly large, or has a complicated shape or pitch.

-A storm or falling tree should be covered by a home insurance policy in the case of roof damage.
+A storm or falling tree should be covered by a home insurance policy in the case of roof damage (also read what is home insurance deductible).
 However, your insurance company may deny your claim precisely because roof replacement is one of the most expensive repairs.